 Docket #: 1:12-cr-00211 LJO

-FRESNO, Calif. —Lance Howard Mayes, 43, of Fresno, was sentenced today to seven years in prison by United States District Judge Lawrence J. O’Neill for receipt and distribution of child pornography, United States Attorney Benjamin B. Wagner announced.
-Mayes pled guilty to this charge on March 11, 2013, and was remanded into custody at that time.
+FRESNO, Calif. — United States District Judge Lawrence J. O’Neill sentenced Lance Howard Mayes, 43, of Fresno, today to seven years in prison, to be followed by 15 years of supervised release, for receipt and distribution of child pornography, United States Attorney Benjamin B. Wagner announced.
+Mayes pleaded guilty to this charge on March 11, 2013, and has been in custody since that time.

 According to court documents, from approximately March through November 2011, Mayes received and distributed more than 600 sexually explicit depictions of minors, many of which involving pre-pubescent victims and at least one of which involved sadomasochistic conduct.

 “As this sentence makes clear, those who use the Internet to obtain and view sexually explicit images of children face serious consequences,” said Mike Prado, resident agent in charge for HSI Fresno.
 “Tragically, every time these materials are downloaded, the young victims are violated again.
 HSI will continue to work closely with federal prosecutors to see that those who sexually exploit innocent children are held accountable for their crimes.”

 This case was a product of an investigation by the Fresno office of U.S. Immigration and Customs Enforcement’s (ICE) Homeland Security Investigations (HSI).
 Assistant United States Attorney Brian W. Enos prosecuted the case.